JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - The difference between forEach and for of loops is that you cannot break or continue using the forEach loop.
 - <strong>I am finding forEach loops much easier to understand than all other types of loops tbh.
 Will definitely be using these more going forward!!</strong>
 - You can also use forEach loops on maps and sets.
 The first parameter is the current `value`, the second value is the `key`, and the third is the entire `map` that is being looped over.
 - REMEMBER sets do not have keys or indexes.
 So the parameters in order will go `value`, `value` again (which you can actually just put an underscore `_`, and then the `map`.
+- The `map()` method is similar to the forEach method, but map method will take an array, loop over it and applies a callback function to the current array element.
+It will then 'map' these values into a new array - usually way more useful than the forEach method.
+The callback function will get the current element in the arguments (similar to forEach method).
+- The `filter()` method is used to filter elements in an array that fits a certain condition.
+It will return a new array that pass this specified test coneition.
+- The `reduce()` method boils/reduces down all array elements to one single value (i.e. adding all elements together).